 DAY 1 Port Elizabeth – Garden Route – Knysna

-You depart from Port Elizabeth, also called the 'Friendly City' along the N2 national route to the Storms River with the impressive Paul Sauer bridge across the valley towering some one hundred and thirty- nine metres above the river.
+You depart from Port Elizabeth, also called the ‘Friendly City’ towards the Garden Route and along the N2 national route.
+Arrive at Storms River with the impressive Paul Sauer bridge across the valley towering some one hundred and thirty- nine metres above the river.

 DAY 2 Garden Route – George – Oudtshoorn

-You travel along the lake areas and the Wilderness National Park which leads us to the scenic Outeniqua Pass and to Oudsthoorn, also known as the 'Feather Capital' of the world, as by far the largest concentration of ostrich farms in the world are found here.
-You visit the Cango caves, regarded as one of South Africa's foremost natural wonders.
+You travel along the lake areas and the Wilderness National Park, a picturesque part of the Garden Route.
+It leads us to the scenic Outeniqua Pass and to Oudsthoorn, also known as the ‘Feather Capital’ of the world, as by far the largest concentration of ostrich farms in the world are found here.
+You visit the Cango caves, regarded as one of South Africa’s foremost natural wonders.
 The fascinating calcite caves comprise an underground wonderland of stalactites and stalagmites.

 An optional visit to the Cango Wildlife Ranch can be done.
 The Ranch encompasses of over 90 different animal species.
-They provide guided tours which are fundamental in educating the public, giving each species a voice, and highlighting animal and environmental issues.
+They provide guided tours which are fundamental in educating the public.
+It gives each species a voice, and highlighting animal and environmental issues.

 DAY 3 Oudtshoorn – ROUTE 62 – Cape Town